100-Devs-1-Game/ProjectTemplate/src/module/debug/README.md

 1. Run your scene.
 1. By default, the DebugPopup is invisible.
 1. You can press any of the hotkeys to execute a function.
-1. Press the hotkey (default X) to display the DebugPopup.
+1. Press the hotkey (default K) to display the DebugPopup.
 1. Click your debug button and ensure that it executes the function you defined in the parent scene.